 Similarly, the Board finds literal interpretation of the local Critical Area program would deprive Applicants of a substantial use of land or a structure permitted to others.
-Single-family homes are commonplace improvements in the Buffer.
+Single-family homes are commonplace improvements to properties located in the Buffer.
+As the Board noted, it seems evident many of the neighboring properties have modern constructions on them of a similar nature and impact as the Applicants' proposed replacement house.
 In all, the Applicants' proposal seems to be one that is typical for similarly situated properties within the Limited Development Area.

 To the third factor, the granting of the variance would not confer upon the applicant any special privilege that would be denied by the local Critical Area program to other lands or structures.
-Applicants avail themselves of their right to seek a variance and are hewing as close to the Critical Area program's strictures as may be reasonably expected given the constraints present on their parcel.
+Applicants avail themselves of their right to seek a variance and are hewing as close to the Critical Area program's strictures as may be reasonably expected of their proposal.
 Their proposal will not be granted unless accompanied by the mitigation required by law.
 Provisions for requesting and granting a variance are a necessary element of any local Critical Area program.
-A variance is, by definition, a departure from at least one element of the local Critical Area program and each request must be considered case-by-case; the Board can find nothing in the record evincing that Applicants have received any special treatment or consideration that would not be conferred upon any other similarly-situated property owner.
+A variance is, by definition, a departure from at least one plain element of the local Critical Area program and each request must be considered case-by-case; the Board can find nothing in the record evincing the Applicants have received any special treatment or consideration that would not be conferred upon any other similarly-situated property owner.

 Fourth, the variance request is not based upon conditions or circumstances that are the result of actions by the Applicants.
 Rather, Applicants are constrained by the physical characteristics of their lot and its existing configuration.
-The existing parcel was subdivided prior to the development of the Critical Area program.
-Even so, as noted by the Critical Area Commission, overall lot coverage is within the limits set for such grandfathered lots.
+The existing home was built in 1890, almost a century prior to enactment of the Critical Area program.
+Utilizing the existing home's footprint, which is desirable for both the Applicants and the environment, necessarily constrains the Applicants to the existing home's location.